LKWLaLa/graphql-node-exercise/README.md

 ###  Etc:

-- When adding a new location, the `latitude` and `longitude` fields will be automatically populated by Google's geocode API.
+- When adding a new location (the `addLocation` mutation), the `latitude` and `longitude` fields will be automatically populated by Google's geocode API.
 This functionality is only available on the create action, and has not yet been added to the update action.

 - When adding a new event, the `dateTime` field should be given a value that is an acceptable ISO 8601 format.
 For example, "2018-09-23T12:30" would work.